Bernard Clark

 Bernard "Tiger" Clark (born January 12, 1967) is an American football coach and former player.
 He is head football coach at Robert Morris University, a position he has held since the 2018 season.
-Clark played professionally as a linebacker in the National Football League (NFL) with the Cincinnati Bengals and the Seattle Seahawks.
+Clark played professionally as a linebacker in the National Football League (NFL) with the Cincinnati Bengals and Seattle Seahawks.
 He played college football at the University of Miami in Coral Gables, Florida.

 Early life and playing career

 Clark, a 1985 graduate of A. P. Leto High School in Tampa, Florida, played middle linebacker while at the University of Miami from 1985 to 1989.
 He caught his big break in the 1988 Orange Bowl when he replaced a suspended George Mira Jr., where he had an outstanding game and was voted Orange Bowl MVP.

-Clark was drafted in the third round in the 1990 NFL Draft by the Cincinnati Bengals.
+Clark was selected in the third round in the 1990 NFL draft with the 65th overall pick by the Cincinnati Bengals.
 He played two seasons in the National Football League (NFL), from 1990 to 1991 with the Bengals and the Seattle Seahawks, and two with the Orlando Predators in the Arena Football League.